kanon551/Taiyo_AI/README.md

-# Getting Started with Create React App
+# About the Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Taiyo.AI Assignment for the role of  Front End Engineer to demonstrate the work using different tools like React, Typescript, React-Query, React-Redux, Tailwind css,react-chartjs-2,react-leaflet,axios etc

 ## Available Scripts